LiamB72/LearningProgLangs/README.md

-# C_Learning
+# Learning the coding Language C
-My way through the learning of the coding language C
+My way through learning of the coding language C